Our independent reviews and recommendations are funded in part by affiliate commissions, at no extra cost to our readers. Click to Learn More

 LastPass vs 1Password – Head to Head

-1Password beats LastPass in the battle of the password managers, but there's a lot of difference between the two that could make a big difference for your business.
 Take a look at how these password managers compare to each other in terms of features, value for money, browser plug-ins, free versions, user interface, and mobile app functionality.

-Best for Features – 1Password
+Best for Business Features – LastPass

 Best For Ease of Use – 1Password